 Executives have the unique problem of conveying their entire value as a leader on a single page, which is called the Executive Summary.
 On your resume, we call it your Resume Profile Statement.

 Your Resume Profile Statement is the first section on your resume (below your contact details).
 Never use a Career Objective Statement!
 Always ensure this section of your resume is optimised so that you are able to sell yourself to the recruiter

 If properly written, a Resume Profile Statement can persuade employers of your true value and compel them to hire you for a role.

 But getting a Resume Profile Statement right can be difficult.
 It needs to concisely show how your experience, accomplishments and skillset are relevant to the hiring company.

-Here’s one way to write a Resume Profile Statement that persuades hiring managers:
+Here’s one way to write them in a way that persuades hiring managers:

 Step 1: Map out your value